samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Religion

 The city has temples and shrines dedicated to various gods.
-Religious practices that are certifiably evil aren’t tolerated, however.
+Religious practices that are certifiably evil aren't tolerated, however.
 When an evil sect is discovered in the city, its wealth is confiscated, its leaders are put to death, and all other members are banished from the city for life.

 See the "[Gods of Greyhawk](#GodsofGreyhawk)" table for many deities worshiped by the inhabitants of the Free City.

 ### City Neighborhoods

 The Free City of Greyhawk is split into three main sections by two internal walls running west to east.
 The northern section is home to the High Quarter and the Garden Quarter, where the wealthiest folk of the city reside.
-The central section is home to the River Quarter, Clerkburg, the Artisans’ Quarter, and the Foreign Quarter.
-The southern portion, known as the Old City, includes the poorer and rowdier neighborhoods of the Slum Quarter and the Thieves’ Quarter.
+The central section is home to the River Quarter, Clerkburg, the Artisans' Quarter, and the Foreign Quarter.
+The southern portion, known as the Old City, includes the poorer and rowdier neighborhoods of the Slum Quarter and the Thieves' Quarter.

-Brief descriptions of the city’s neighborhoods are presented below:
+Brief descriptions of the city's neighborhoods are presented below:

-**Artisans’ Quarter.** The Artisans’ Quarter is built around a large marketplace.
-The finest artisans live and work here, and the city’s trade guilds are headquartered here.
+**Artisans' Quarter.** The Artisans' Quarter is built around a large marketplace.
+The finest artisans live and work here, and the city's trade guilds are headquartered here.

 **Clerkburg.** Clerkburg is the university district of Greyhawk, with dozens of schools and colleges and the businesses that support them.
 Temples line the appropriately named Street of Temples in the southeast corner of the district.

 **Foreign Quarter.** The Foreign Quarter is among the most multicultural districts of the city, and it boasts fine apartments and restaurants.

-**Garden Quarter.** The Garden Quarter is an extravagant neighborhood similar to the High Quarter, but the mansions aren’t quite as ornate, the estates aren’t as large, and it’s not as gaudy.
+**Garden Quarter.** The Garden Quarter is an extravagant neighborhood similar to the High Quarter, but the mansions aren't quite as ornate, the estates aren't as large, and it's not as gaudy.

 **High Quarter.** Palaces, temples, mansions, and gardens fill the posh High Quarter.
 Extravagant architecture and wide-open spaces define this quarter.

 **River Quarter.** The River Quarter encompasses taverns and entertainment venues, as well as the wharves along the Selintan River outside the city wall.
-Because it’s a hub of trade, it’s the most diverse, multicultural part of the city.
+Because it's a hub of trade, it's the most diverse, multicultural part of the city.

-**Slum Quarter.** The Slum Quarter is the poorest, most desperate region within Greyhawk’s walls, full of crime-ridden apartments.
+**Slum Quarter.** The Slum Quarter is the poorest, most desperate region within Greyhawk's walls, full of crime-ridden apartments.

-**Thieves’ Quarter.** The buildings of the Thieves’ Quarter are slightly less run down than their Slum Quarter equivalents, and its people are marginally better off.
+**Thieves' Quarter.** The buildings of the Thieves' Quarter are slightly less run down than their Slum Quarter equivalents, and its people are marginally better off.

 ### City Locations